TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/Santroller.md

   - Byte 1, bit 3 (`0x08`) - Start button
   - Byte 1, bit 4 (`0x10`) - Home button
   - Byte 1, bit 5-7 - Unused
-- Byte 3 - Dpad
+- Byte 3 - D-pad
-  - Same format as a ps3 controller
-  - This value is not a bitmask, rather it encodes different possible states as individual numbers.\
+  - Same format as the PS3 guitars.
+This value is not a bitmask, rather it encodes different possible states as individual numbers.\
     Visual representation:

     ```